neondatabase/website/content/docs/guides/elixir-ecto.md

 isDraft: true
 ---

+This guide describes how to connect from an Elixir application with Ecto, which is a database wrapper and query generator for Elixir.
+Ecto provides as API and abstractions for talking to databases, enabling Elixir developers to query any database using similar constructs.

-This guide describes how to connect from an Elixir application with Ecto.
-The instructions follow the steps outlined in the [Ecto Getting Started](https://hexdocs.pm/ecto/getting-started.html#content) guide, modified to demonstrate how to connect to Neon.
+The instructions in this guide follow the steps outlined in the [Ecto Getting Started](https://hexdocs.pm/ecto/getting-started.html#content) guide, modified to demonstrate how to connect to a Neon Serverless PostgreSQL database.

 To connect to Neon from Elixir with Ecto: